literedmore/litered/doc/build-unix.md

 are based on BerkeleyDB 6.2.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-See the section "Disable-wallet mode" to build LiteRed without wallet.
+See the section "Disable-wallet mode" to build LiteRedMore without wallet.

 Optional: